 All items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entities operate (the "functional currency").
 The national currency of Ukraine, Ukrainian Hryvnia ("UAH") is the functional currency for the Group's entities that operate in Ukraine.
-For the entities that operate in Cyprus, Luxembourg and British Virgin Islands (BVI) the functional currency is US dollar ("USD").
+For the entities that operate in Cyprus and Luxembourg the functional currency is US dollar ("USD") and for the entities that operate in Poland the functional currency is Polish zloty (PLN).
 These consolidated financial statements are presented in thousands of US dollars, unless otherwise stated.
+Management selected USD as a presentation currency to satisfy expectations and needs of the Group's owners, as well as it is the common currency used for the valuation of the same businesses in Ukraine at both previous and current conditions.